 Prom season is upon us and with it comes all the excitement and maybe even worries about getting ready for the special event.
-Let Afloral.com help with this by instructing you how to create a corsage tutorial.
+Let Afloral.com help by instructing you on how to create a corsage with this tutorial.
 We'll show you the steps to take and give you tips on what works best so you can successfully make your own design!

 Step 1: Take your wristlet/bracelet/cuff and tie a ribbon around the top.
 Cut off the excess ribbon.